Structure of ind-pro completions of Noetherian rings: Introduction

 \section{Introduction}

 In this paper, we examine properties of rings $C_\Delta R$, where $R$ is a Noetherian ring and $\Delta$ is a flag of prime ideals, i.e. ind-pro completions of Noetherian rings along flags of prime ideals, see section \ref{sect1} for definitions.
 Such rings appear as local factors of adelic groups, see \cite{Hu}, \cite{Be}, \cite{Pa}, \cite{Os}, \cite{Mo}.
+The rings $C_\Delta R$ are also known as {\it Beilinson completions}, see \cite{Ye}.